Methods for Burden Reduction | Homeland Security

 1. Simplify, renew automatically (if possible), and offer “short form” options

-Remove the burden of having to remember to renew a form or to understand a longer, more difficult form can lessen inequities such as low literacy, language ability, or cognitive disabilities.
+Remove the burden of having to remember to renew a form or to understand a longer, more difficult form.

 2. Enable online submission of all forms, where appropriate

-Provide an online option that contains improved guidance, error checking, simplified navigation, and accessibility improvements to make it more equitable and easier for customers to complete and submit forms.
+Provide an online option that contains improved guidance, error checking, simplified navigation, and accessibility improvements to make it easier for customers to complete and submit forms.

 3. Accept electronic or digital signatures